Updated September 4, 2018 . AmFam Team

 Find outliers.
-Are there some big out-of-the-ordinary expenditures on your statement?
+Are there some big, out-of-the-ordinary expenditures on your statement?
 If they’re medical bills or necessary home improvements (say your air conditioner needed to be replaced in the middle of July), that’s understandable.
-But multiple expensive restaurant or online shopping purchases is cause for concern.
+But multiple expensive restaurant or online shopping purchases are cause for concern.
 Take note and work to curb those big expenses.

 Calculate the carry-over.
 If you’re spending your entire paycheck every two weeks, you’re treading water and failing to set yourself up for future financial success.
 If you’re not taking some of your earnings and putting them into a savings account every pay period, you should at least see your checking account increase in value over the course of a few paychecks.

 Saving money and obtaining good financial health is a heck of a lot easier when you’re working towards specific, attainable goals.
 Keep these tips in mind whether you want to pay off your credit cards in six months or plan on taking your family on a tropical vacation for the holidays.

 Be realistic.
 Your thousands of dollars in student loan debt aren’t going to just disappear in three months — you’ve got other expenses to care of, after all — so set a realistic timeframe for accomplishing your long-term goals.

 Differentiate your needs from your wants.
 Saving up for a new sportscar sounds like a lot more fun than paying for a new furnace, but when it comes to keeping your family safe and in sound financial health, the choice between the two is obvious.
 When setting goals, make sure to identify whether the goal is a need or a want and consider your current status when choosing which to save for.